xiaolaba/ESP32-CAM_V1.6_V1.9_MB/README.md

 # ESP32-CAM_V1.6_V1.9_MB
-ESP32-CAM-MB, base module design, schematic, ESP32-CAM V1.6 modification to uses external RESET pin and the auto download
+ESP32-CAM-MB, base module design, schematic, ESP32-CAM V1.6 modification to uses external RESET pin and the auto download, upgrade to ESP32-CAM V1.9.

 ### Ai-thinker ESP32-CAM, no exposed RESET pin
 either clone or the original design, ESP32-S module pin3 = RESET, only connected to RST button, no external assessment pin. not so user friendly, so it was workaround to solder a wire for the purpose.
 It was selling without USB-UART chip, either no the ESP32-CAM-MB bundled.
 The ESP32 core is V1, vulnerable to rom dump.